zuwuliao/zuwuliao.github.io/_posts/2025-6-7-RAG-Chunking-Strategy.md

 ## Chunk Size ##

 Chunk size in RAG significantly influences retrieval accuracy, context quality, and final answer generation.
 Choosing a chunk size that is too small or too large introduces trade-offs and potential problems.
-If the chunk size is too small, it causes loss of context, fagmentaion of meaning, overhead in Storage and indexing and increased Redundancy.
-If the chunk size is too large, it causes lost of precision, miss of important details, wasted LLM context, and latency and cost overhead.
+If the chunk size is too small, it causes loss of context, fagmentaion of meaning, overhead in storage and indexing, and increased Redundancy.
+If the chunk size is too large, it causes loss of precision, miss of important details, wasted LLM context, and latency and cost overhead.

 | **Chunk Size** | **Pros**                                                            | **Cons / Problems**                                                                                         |
 | -------------- | ------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------- |